wmay/euc-safety/_guides/hands.md

 Motorcycle gloves

 : Some motorcycle gloves have palm sliders meant to prevent wrist injuries.
-(Knox in particular is known for making palm sliders.)
-Motorcycle gloves don't include either a top or bottom splint because motorcyclists need to move their wrists.
+Knox in particular is known for making good palm sliders.
+Motorcycle gloves don't include either a top or bottom splint because motorcyclists need to flex their wrists.

   Despite lower levels of wrist protection, a possible benefit of motorcycle gloves is that you can get higher levels of abrasion resistance.
 EN 13594 is the relevant CE standard.
 Gloves can be certified as level 1 or level 2.
 For EUCs level 1 is probably adequate, though I haven't yet found all the details of the standard.

+  Many motorcycle gloves also offer knuckle or finger impact protection, but this is a lower priority for EUC.